Oil flip-flops and shares are mixed after the US strikes Iranian nuclear sites

 Other experts weren't so sure.

-Andy Lipow, a Houston analyst who has covered oil markets for 45 years, said countries are not always rational actors and he wouldn't be surprised if Tehran lashed out for political or emotional reasons.
+Countries are not always rational actors and Tehran could lash out for political or emotional reasons, said Andy Lipow, a Houston analyst who has covered oil markets for 45 years.

-“If the Strait of Hormuz was completely shut down, oil prices would rise to $120 to $130 a barrel,” said Lipow.
+“If the Strait of Hormuz was completely shut down, oil prices would rise to $120 to $130 a barrel,” Lipow said.
 That would translate to about $4.50 a gallon at the pump and hurt consumers in other ways, he said.

-“It would mean higher prices for all those goods transported by truck, and it would be more difficult for the Fed to lower interest rates.”

-Much of East Asia depends on oil imported through the Strait of Hormuz.
-Taiwan's Taiex fell 1.4% while the Kospi in South Korea initially lost 1% but then regained some lost ground to fall 0.2% to 3,014.17.
+Much of East Asia depends on oil imported through the strait.
+Taiwan's Taiex fell 1.4% while the Kospi in South Korea slipped 0.2%.

 “The U.S. strike on Iran certainly is very good for defense equipment,” Newman of Atris Advisory said, noting that both Japan and South Korea have sizable military manufacturing hubs.

-Hong Kong's Hang Seng regained lost ground, climbing 0.7% to 23,689.13, while markets in mainland China advanced with gains for energy companies.
-The Shanghai Composite index picked up 0.7% to 3,381.58.
+Hong Kong's Hang Seng regained lost ground, climbing 0.7%, while the Shanghai Composite index picked up 0.7%.

 AP Business Writer Bernard Condon in New York and AP video journalist Mayuko Ono in Tokyo contributed.